M3 Chicago: Metro, Manufacturing, Momentum

 This program is brought to you by Cook County and the Chicago Cook Workforce Partnership (The Partnership).

-The Cook County Manufacturing Apprenticeship Accelerator, through a collaboration with Skills for Chicagoland's Future, provides manufacturers with a “concierge service” to identify and screen candidates for employment programs that include all the following elements:
+The Cook County Manufacturing Apprenticeship Accelerator, through a collaboration with Skills for Chicago, provides manufacturers with a “concierge service” to identify and screen candidates for employment programs that include all the following elements:

 - an “earn and learn” model;